sharm588/SAV-Simulator/README.md

     2. Click "Edit Configurations..."
     3. In the Enironment Variables section under Configuration, type "RESOURCES_FOLDER=" followed by the path for the resources folder

 7.)
-Project is up and running!
+Project can be run be clicking the green play button in the top right hand corner.